 M1 Finance vs Fidelity for Long-Term Investing 2026: Which Platform Wins?

-If you're building wealth for the next decade or beyond, the brokerage you choose matters more than most people realize.
-The difference in fees, automation, and available tools can compound into tens of thousands of dollars over time.
-That's exactly why the M1 Finance vs Fidelity for long-term investing 2026 debate is worth taking seriously.
+If you're building wealth for the next decade or beyond, your brokerage choice matters more than most people realize.
+The difference in fees, automation, and available tools can add up to tens of thousands of dollars over time.
+That's exactly why comparing M1 Finance vs Fidelity for long-term investing 2026 is worth your attention.

-Both platforms are excellent — but they're built for different kinds of investors.
-M1 Finance is a hybrid robo-advisor and self-directed brokerage designed around automated, portfolio-based investing.
-Fidelity is a full-service financial institution with decades of history, offering everything from index funds to estate planning.
-Choosing between them depends on what kind of long-term investor you are.
+Both platforms are solid — but they're designed for different kinds of investors.
+M1 Finance is a hybrid robo-advisor and self-directed brokerage built around automated, portfolio-based investing.
+Fidelity is a full-service financial institution with decades of track record, offering everything from index funds to estate planning.
+Which one fits you better depends on what kind of long-term investor you are.

 This comparison is for you if you're:

-• Someone choosing their first (or next) brokerage for retirement accounts
+- Someone choosing your first (or next) brokerage for retirement accounts

 Quick Comparison Table: M1 Finance vs Fidelity